Daylight Saving: Libertarian Video Shorts | MissLiberty.com

 Harvard School of Public Health experts discuss the health risks of daylight saving.
 [2 min]

-“If you ask someone why we have daylight saving time, the most likely answer you’ll hear is that we change the clocks to help farmers.
+“If you ask someone why we have DST, the most likely answer you’ll hear is that we change the clocks to help farmers.
 But daylight saving time has nothing to do with agriculture, except that farmers have historically opposed it, preferring morning sunlight to darkness when, say, milking the cows.
 The annual time changes are about energy conservation…But does this actually save energy?
 Recent studies suggest it has the opposite effect.”

 –The New York Times: DST Wastes Energy

-“Despite mounting evidence that Daylight Saving Time (DST) fails in its primary goal of saving energy, some form of DST is still practiced by over 1.5 billion people in over 60 countries.
+“Despite mounting evidence that DST fails in its primary goal of saving energy, some form of DST is still practiced by over 1.5 billion people in over 60 countries.
 I demonstrate that DST imposes high social costs on Americans, specifically, an increase in fatal automobile crashes.”

 –University of Colorado: Working Paper No. 14-05.
 Spring Forward at Your Own Risk: DST and Fatal Vehicle Crashes

-“It was New York City (not the nation’s farmers, as many incorrectly believe) that rallied for [daylight savings] reinstatement.
-Pressured by bankers and brokers who wanted to capitalize on the hour of arbitrage daylight saving allowed with the London markets, the New York City Board of Aldermen lobbied it into law in 1920.
+“It was New York City (not the nation’s farmers, as many incorrectly believe) that rallied for DST reinstatement.
+Pressured by bankers and brokers who wanted to capitalize on the hour of arbitrage daylight-savings allowed with the London markets, the New York City Board of Aldermen lobbied it into law in 1920.
 The practice spread mostly haphazardly through the country, despite occasional efforts to enforce uniformity.
 While the history is awash in tedious legislative minutiae, Downing brings it to life by dramatizing politicians and various industries pitted against one another in absurd, often hilarious debates.”

 –Publishers Weekly: [Review] SPRING FORWARD: The Annual Madness of DST